rahulyhg/sunrise-sunset/readme.txt

 Contributors: rxn
 Tags: sunrise, sunset, widget
 Requires at least: 3.0
-Tested up to: 3.0.5
+Tested up to: 3.3.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2

 SunriseSunset(ss) displays sunrise and sunset times.
 The three major cities included are: New York, Chicago and Los Angeles.

 == Description ==

-This widget displays the sunrise and sunset times for Chicago, Los Angeles, and New York.
+This widget displays the sunrise and sunset times for select cities.
 You can set the location using a drop down list.

+In order to add a city please add a line to the cities.txt file.
+The format of the file is cityname:timezone:latitude:longitude

+For example:
+Orlando,FL:America/New_York:28.55:-81.33

+Logitude is always negative for America Cities.
+This plugin should handle cities from different countries, but it has not been tested.

 Please email me if you have any questions or requests: rexposadas@yahoo.com